FingerLeakers/morpheus-1/README.md

-### FTPDown
+### Morpheus
 ```
-FTPDown is a tool for brute force on FTP servers.
+Morpheus is a tool for brute force on FTP servers.
 ```

 ### How to